 So how do you check whether the IT structure is modern and flexible or an old design where problems are bound to arise?
 Unfortunately, this is not an easy task.

 You might be able to get help from your own IT department, when asking specific questions relating to the software you’re interested in.
-You could also ask if the software provider has in-house or external programers.
+You could also ask if the software provider has in-house or external programmers.
 Questions like these can help you assess this important element.